ourdatafuture/ourdatafuture/index.md

     - Another example is the DECODE Project.

 3. Your creative skills are needed for spreading the data discussion more broadly.
-Reach out at [valentinap@privacyinternational.org](mailto:valentinap@privacyinternational.org) if you want to contribute to building a toolkit to make it easier for your friends and neighbours and for the world to engage with the topic.
+Reach out to [valentinap@privacyinternational.org](mailto:valentinap@privacyinternational.org) if you want to contribute to building a toolkit to make it easier for your friends and neighbours and for the world to engage with the topic.
 We could really benefit from bringing this topic to a larger community!